jsmoriss/jsm-show-order-meta/readme.txt

 Tested Up To: 6.6.1
 Stable Tag: 4.4.0

-Show WooCommerce order metadata (aka custom fields) in a metabox when editing orders - a great tool for debugging issues with order metadata.
+Show WooCommerce order metadata in a metabox when editing HPOS orders - a great tool for debugging issues with HPOS order metadata.

 == Description ==

-The JSM Show Order Metadata for WooCommerce plugin displays order meta keys and their unserialized values in a metabox at the bottom of the order editing page.
+The JSM Show Order Metadata for WooCommerce HPOS plugin displays order meta keys and their unserialized values in a metabox at the bottom of the HPOS order editing page.

+If you are NOT using WooCommerce HPOS (High-Performance Order Storage), then WooCommerce orders are post objects and you should use the [JSM Show Post Metadata](https://wordpress.org/plugins/jsm-show-post-meta/) plugin instead.

 There are no plugin settings - simply install and activate the plugin.